oeminaga/framework_cystoAI_fair/README.md

 If you want to extract textual informations from image copies of pathology and surgery reports, please first install tesseract (MacOS: brew install tesseract; Windows: https://codetoprosper.com/tesseract-ocr-for-windows; Ubuntu: https://tesseract-ocr.github.io/tessdoc/Installation.html) and then run ReadTextFromImage.py.It is important to tag these image copies with "path", "op", "path2","path1", "op1", "op2" or "op3" so that they can be recognized by the framework.

+If you want to generate a powerpoint presentation using the image material for each case, please run GeneratePPTForCases.bat on Windows or GeneratePPTForCases.sh on Linux or Mac.

 Should you have issues, please open a thread in the issue section.

 For citation, please use: